 March 29, 2018

-Engineers want to know if there are any out of tolerance conditions or resonances at high level.
-Are they over or under testing their product?
-Should they abort the test?
-This is critically important when extremely high value products are at stake.
-The simplistic multiply responses method often gives engineers a false sense of security and does not give them the ability to make an informed decision.
+Engineers want to uncover out of tolerance conditions or high-level resonances.
+They may ask, “Am I over or under testing?
+Should I abort the test?”
+This information is critically important when the test product is high-value.
+The simple method of multiplying responses can give an engineer a false sense of security and does not give them the ability to make an informed decision.

 Test engineers can expect to quickly see a smooth line except when real-life resonances and vibration patterns dictate that a deviation should appear.

-iDOF will clearly and quickly highlight resonances that a test engineer wants and needs to see during the random test start-up and level changes.
-It gives the test engineer the ability to see what is truly happening.
+iDOF clearly and quickly highlights resonances that a test engineer needs to see during the random test start-up and level changes.
+It gives the test engineer the ability to determine the true occurrence at any level.